|Guǎng xī 广西 'vast west'

 The provincial capital Nanning has expanded very rapidly from a small market town in 1949 to a busy industrial city.
 Guangxi is best known for its scenic beauty.
 The river trip towards Vietnam down the River Zuo ➚ takes you past Neolithic rock art (people, animals and drums are paintings in ocher).

 Guilin and Yangshuo are popular resorts on the Li River ➚ as the river weaves through dramatic Karst ➚ scenery; multitudes of towering pinnacles of limestone cover a wide area.
 Many consider this area the most scenic in China.
 There is an old proverb 桂林山水甲天下 Guìlín shānshuǐ jiǎ tiānxià meaning Guilin's mountains and rivers are the best sights in the world.
+The scenery features on the 20RMB bank note.
 Guilin was the former provincial capital so is a large town.

 Wuzhou in the East of the province was an important town in the 18th century, and the British set up a river steamer service from there down to Guangzhou along the Pearl River.
 It is now well known for the trade in snakes destined for the dinner table.
 Huangyao is an old town with much intact Qing architecture; Guiping on the Pearl River is renowned for its West Mountain green tea while Detian Falls ➚, near the Vietnam border, rivals the Huangguoshu Waterfalls in neighboring Guizhou for splendor.

 The industrial city of Liuzhou is surrounded by the same style of Karst scenery as Guilin but on a smaller scale.
 Huaping ➚ has an extensive tropical nature reserve while Beihai is a busy port carrying out trade with Vietnam and a sea crossing to Hainan island.